mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 .. image:: ../../../../../figures/layertree_configuration.png
      :scale: 80

 You can optionally use a button to show this element.
 See :doc:`button` for inherited configuration options.
+You also can define the layertree with type element.
+Then you can display the layertree in a frame like the sidebar.

 YAML-Definition: